This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 • Low Calorie – There’s 4 servings.
 Each one (or 1/4 of the recipe) is 112 calories.

-• Low Carb – I talk about in this free training being carb conscious and why that is so important for women over 35.
+• Low Carb – I talk about in this free training on how to lose weight being carb conscious and why that is so important for women over 35.
 Total carbs are 12 grams per serving and the fiber is 3 grams so net carbs are 9.

 • Moderate Fat – Total fat is 5 grams, 1 of which is saturated (less ideal) fat.
 The remaining is healthy fat.